 Testing the procedures by which the campus is alerted to emergencies including Timely Warnings is critical for effective communication.
 On the first Thursday of every month, the Timely Warning and Emergency Notification systems are tested internally.
 A test message is sent to a group of individuals on campus who then report if the message has been received.
 On a wider scale, the campus emergency notifications systems are tested annually.
-In 2021 the test took place on November 30, 2021.
-The most recent test took place on July 28, 2022.
+In 2021 the test took place on November 30, 2021, and in 2022 the test was conducted on July 28, 2022.